 Dos and don’ts of the chairman to conduct a meeting

-> Be brief – a long-winded chairman is a menace.
-Learn to focus the point of what has to be said and express it clearly and concisely.
+- Be brief – a long-winded chairman is a menace.
+Learn to focus on the point of what has to be said and express it clearly and concisely.

-> A Personal Development Content Creator and an author.
+A Personal Development Content Creator and an author.
 I write about life ethics and love to document and share life hacks and experiences of people to help others make good life decisions.

 Every content published on The Conducts Of Life is well-reviewed by our board of experienced professionals in psychology.
 Contents are fact-checked for accuracy, relevance, and timeliness and we include links to sources at the bottom of every article for more insight.